generateme/metadoc/README.md

 Includes integration with Codox (via custom writer).
 But is not limited to other tools.

+### Tags

+Tags used in namespace metadata:

+* `:metadoc/categories` - to map categories keys to names
+* `:metadoc/snippets` - to store all snippets created with `defsnippet`

+Tags used in var metadata:

+* `:metadoc/categories` - to store set of categories where var belongs to
+* `:metadoc/examples` - to store list of examples attached to var

 ### How does it work?

 #### Adding examples